The thermodynamics of protein aggregation reactions may underpin the enhanced metabolic efficiency associated with heterosis, some balancing selection, and the evolution of ploidy levels: Metabolic Heterosis

 For this reason, all organisms produce numerous molecular chaperones that prevent unfolded polypeptide chains from aggregating.
 Molecular chaperones can bind to unfolded polypeptide chains, thereby preventing their aggregation, or they can tag the polypeptide chains with ubiquitin, which marks the polypeptide chains for destruction by the proteasome (\citealt{HayesAndDice1996}; \citealt{Kopito2000}; \citealt{Maurizi2002}; \citealt{McClellenEtAl2005}; \citealt{KaganovichEtAl2008}).
 The proteasomal system also degrades proteins after they have aggregated (\citealt{DouganEtAl2006}; \citealt{Rubinsztein2006}; \citealt{LiberekEtAl2008}; \citealt{TetzlaffEtAl2008}).
-Finally, protein aggregates may also be degraded via autophagy, whereby aggregated proteins are transported to lysosomes and digested (\citealt{Kopito2000}; \citealt{Garcia-MataEtAl2002}; \citealt{KruseEtAl2006}; \citealt{YorimitsuAndKlionsky2007}). \cite{ChoeAndStrange2008} observed that half of the genes up-regulated when the nematode \textit{C. elegans} is exposed to aggregate promoting environmental stresses are associated with protein degradation.
+In addition, protein aggregates may also be degraded via autophagy, whereby aggregated proteins are transported to lysosomes and digested (\citealt{Kopito2000}; \citealt{Garcia-MataEtAl2002}; \citealt{KruseEtAl2006}; \citealt{YorimitsuAndKlionsky2007}). \cite{ChoeAndStrange2008} observed that half of the genes up-regulated when the nematode \textit{C. elegans} is exposed to aggregate promoting environmental stresses are associated with protein degradation.
 Especially up-regulated were genes associated with proteasomal and lysosomal degradation.

-New polypeptide chains will have to be synthesized to take the place of degraded chains, so high rates of protein aggregation can result in high rates of protein turnover.
+Both the molecular chaperones that prevent aggregation and the degradation pathways that destroy soluble oligomers (and protein aggregates) must consume ATP while functioning.
+In addition, new polypeptide chains will have to be synthesized in order to take the place of degraded chains, so high rates of protein aggregation will also result in greater energy expenditure for protein synthesis.
+Thus, an organism's efforts to maintain protein homeostasis will generally result in high levels of protein turnover and an associated energy expenditure.

 The expression of molecular chaperones is correlated with the heterozygosity of organisms. \cite{KristensenEtAl2002} and \cite{PedersenEtAl2005}, using an enzyme-linked immunosorbant assay, found that inbred fruit flies (\textit{D. melanogaster} and \textit{Drosophila buzzati}) synthesized more heat shock proteins (\textit{Hsps}) than outbred fruit flies at benign and elevated temperatures.
 Since \textit{Hsps} are a type of molecular chaperone, the authors of these papers concluded that inbred fruit flies contain a higher number of unfolded or misfolded polypeptide chains, and potentially higher rates of protein aggregation, than outbred fruit flies, even at benign temperatures.
 Thus, low levels of heterozygosity may result in higher levels of protein aggregation, which in turn can result in higher rates of protein turnover and lower metabolic efficiencies.\footnote{\cite{ChenEtAl2006} has supported these findings with similar experiments performed on Pacific Abalone populations.}